juju/docs/src/en/getting-started.md

 ![juju status](./media/juju-mediawiki-status.png)

-There is quite a lot of information there but the important parts for now are the [Services] section, which show that mediawiki and mysql are installed, and the  [Units] section, which crucially shows the IP addresses allocated to them.
+There is quite a lot of information there but the important parts for now are the [Services] section, which show that Mediawiki and MySQL are installed, and the [Units] section, which crucially shows the IP addresses allocated to them.

 By default, Juju is secure - you won't be able to connect to any services unless they are specifically exposed.
 This adjusts the relevant firewall